 The architecture is stunning but we quickly saw that, with a history like Jerusalem has, many structures are built upon older structures and sites so when you are visiting things like the last supper room, it is actually a structure built upon the estimated location of the original event.

 We walked over to the Temple Mount entrance next to see the Dome of the Rock.
 This ended up taking a large portion of our time because security is tight and the site is only open a limited number of hours each day to non-Muslim visitors.
+To gain access, you have to pass through a number of different physical access control measures such as turnstiles.
+If you would like to learn more about physical security and crowd control as well as staying safe in tighly monitored environments, then take your pick of useful articles on the DaoSafe website.
 We were in line behind a group of Orthodox Jews, who were thoroughly searched for religious materials, which are not allowed in the site, in addition to the typical security precautions.
 Unfortunately the Orthodox Jews were greeted by loud chanting in Arabic as they walked the perimeter of the holy site (it is forbidden in their religious beliefs to go onto the site, it’s that holy being the location of the First and Second Temples) so our guide lead us away to avoid confrontation.

 This site is holy for Jews because it is built on top of what once was the First Temple and later the Second Temple.
 For Muslims, the Dome of the Rock which is standing on the site today houses the rock where Muhammad is said to have ascended to heaven.
 Non-Muslims are not allowed inside the shrine, so I can’t attest to it, but there are many rumors surrounding the rock that can be found inside.
+Seeing how religious the people were in this part of Jerusalem has almost made me want to try a worship service in my area when I get home.
+There was just a sense of togetherness between the people and it was mesmirsing to see them all come together as one through their religious beliefs.
+I was just disapointed that I couldn’t get to see the inside of this temple for myself.
 I was more preoccupied, however, with that 24 karat gold dome!
 Talk about a statement piece.

 We were rushed through and then shortly thereafter pushed out the doors through a separate exit.
 The hours for visitors are seriously limited and they do not let you linger after the alarm to leave sounds.
 So instead, our group settled into a corner of the Muslim Quarter nearby the exit to discuss the more historical point of the place.
 I settled down against a little fence and was a bad student, because instead of listening I flirted with this little guy who seemed to have snuck out of his home to explore the big group of foreign visitors.